isomerpages/moe-plmgss/_instructional-programmes/IP Overview/Assessment.md

 ---
 ### Assessment for students in Sec 1, 2 and 3 G3-Exp/G2-NA/G1-NT

 - Assessment in the form of class assignments, tests and examinations are planned with the intent to enable your daughter/ward to evaluate and chart her learning progress in consultation with her teachers.
 These marks will be used for promotion at the end of the year.
+There will be no retention of Sec 1 students from 2024, in support of Full SBB efforts.
+Instead students will be guided to take subject(s)at a more/less demanding level based on their abilities.
+Our teachers will guide and work with the students to strengthen their learning.
 It will also enable the teachers to provide targeted assistance to strengthen her learning.

 - The assessment for students in the Sec 1, 2 and 3 level will include Termly Weighted Assessments (WAs) as well as one End-of-Year (EOY) Examination.